openssl/openssl/doc/designs/fetching-composite-algorithms.md

                               const OSSL_PARAM params[]);
 int EVP_PKEY_decrypt_init_ex2(EVP_PKEY_CTX *ctx, EVP_ASYM_CIPHER,
                               const OSSL_PARAM params[]);

+int EVP_PKEY_derive_init_ex2(EVP_PKEY_CTX *ctx, EVP_KEYEXCH,
+                             const OSSL_PARAM params[]);
 ```

-Because `EVP_SIGNATURE` and `EVP_ASYM_CIPHER` aren't limited to composite
+Because `EVP_SIGNATURE`, `EVP_ASYM_CIPHER` and `EVP_KEYEXCH` aren't limited
-algorithms, these functions can be used just as well with explicit fetches
+to composite algorithms, these functions can be used just as well with
-of simple algorithms, say "RSA".
-In that case, the caller will need to pass
+explicit fetches of simple algorithms, say "RSA".
+In that case, the caller
-necessary auxiliary parameters through the `OSSL_PARAM` or a call to a
+will need to pass necessary auxiliary parameters through the `OSSL_PARAM` or
-corresponding `set_params` function.
+a call to a corresponding `set_params` function.

 Requirements on the providers
 -----------------------------

 Because it's not immediately obvious from a composite algorithm name what
 key type it requires / supports, at least in code, allowing the use of an
-explicitly fetched `EVP_SIGNATURE` requires that providers cooperate by
+explicitly fetched implementation requires that providers cooperate by
 declaring what key type is required / supported by each algorithm.

 There are two ways this could be implemented: